phaller222/PrioritizeWeb/README.md

 Now you can access the main Prioritize admin pages by entering the following URL: http://localhost:8080/PrioritizeWeb/admin/index.xhtml

-default user is "admin" with default password "prioritizeadmin".
+default user is "admin" with default password "admin".<p></p>
+**IMPORTANT: Make sure to change the password after installation!
+At the moment the password is simply stored as the hashcode value of the string e.G. : String.valueOf(password.hashCode()).
+This will be changed in the future to be more secure.
+For now just call hashCode() and save the value directly to the database or call User.editUser() to change the users data.**

 ## Getting started